sarahc-leeds/horse-racing-analyser/README.md

 ## Features

+Horse Analyser

+- First fetch all racecards for that day
+- Select a race from the dropdown and Analyse the race, it will suggest 2 horses based on form/race going and jockey info

+Yankee Bet Suggestion

-- **Course Selection**: Users can select a course from a dropdown menu.
+- **Course Selection**: Users can select a course from a dropdown menu - the drop down is populated on page load
-- **Fetch Yankee Bet Suggestion**: Upon clicking a button, the selected course is sent to the backend to fetch a Yankee bet suggestion.
+- **Fetch Yankee Bet Suggestion**:  The selected course is sent to the backend to fetch a Yankee bet suggestion.
-- **Display Suggestion**: The fetched suggestion is displayed on the webpage.
+- **Display Suggestion**: The fetched suggestion is displayed on the webpage, with contextual information

-## How It Works

-1. **Course Selection**:

-   - The user selects a course from a dropdown menu with the ID `course-dropdown`.
-   - The selected course value is stored in the `selectedCourse` variable.

-2. **Fetch Suggestion**:

-   - When the user clicks the button with the ID `yankee-bet-button`, a POST request is sent to the backend endpoint `http://localhost:3000/get-yankee-bet-suggestion`.
-   - The request body contains the selected course in JSON format.

-3. **Display Suggestion**:
-   - The response from the backend is parsed, and the suggestion is displayed in an element with the ID `yankee-bet-result`.

-## Usage

-1. Open the HTML file (using live view in VScode)
-2. Select a course from the dropdown menu.
-3. Click the "Get Yankee Bet Suggestion" button.
-4. View the suggestion displayed on the page.